-Applications for prospective MAT students must be submitted by February 1st for summer enrollment.
+All application materials for prospective MAT students listed below must be submitted and received by the TTUHSC Registrar's Office by February 1st for summer enrollment.
 The following information is required for an individual to be considered for the MAT program:

-- 1. a completed and submitted online application - 2. two letters of recommendation - 3. official transcripts from all colleges/universities attended - 4. proof of immunizations (see health concerns below) - 5. verification of observation hours (optional see experience above)
+1. a completed and submitted online application (including essay)

+- 2. two letters of recommendation - 3. official transcripts from all colleges/universities attended completed health evaluation by an appropriate healthcare provider (see health concerns below) completed Essential Functions/Technical Standards form (see essential functions above) verification of current First-Aid and Emergency Cardiac Care Certification (ECCC) from an approved provider (Front and back signed copies of ECCC cards required for verification)

+4. verification of observation hours (optional - see experience above)

+Additionally, the following information must be provided prior to a student's matriculation in the MAT program.

-Students who would like to be considered for Early Admission into the MAT program must have his/her online application completed and submitted no later than October 15th.
+Students who would like to be considered for Early Admission into the MAT program must have his/her online application completed and submitted, and all required application materials received by the TTUHSC Registrar's Office no later than October 15th.
 The early admissions process is identical to the traditional application process; however, chosen candidates will be notified of acceptance into the program in November.
 Student applications not accepted for early admissions will be considered during the regular admissions period.
 Accepted students would begin classes the following summer.
-Additional application materials should be sent to the TTUHSC Office of the Registrar.
-All qualified candidates selected by the Athletic Training Admissions Committee will be contacted for an interview.
-Fulfillment of the basic requirements does not guarantee admission.
-Acceptance into the MAT program is based on grade point average (cumulative and prerequisite courses), completion of all prerequisite courses, athletic training observation/experience (optional), essay, letters of recommendation and interviews.
-A maximum of twenty (20) full-time students will be admitted into the MAT program each year.
+All application materials should be sent to the TTUHSC Office of the Registrar.
+It is the applicant's responsibility to ensure all application materials have been received by the TTUHSC Registrar's Office prior to the application deadline.

+Qualified candidates selected by the Athletic Training Admissions Committee will be contacted for either a phone or on-campus interview.
+Fulfillment of the basic admissions requirements does not guarantee admission.
+Acceptance into the MAT program is based on a rank-order scoring system calculated from grade point average (cumulative and prerequisite courses), completion of all prerequisite courses, athletic training observation/experience (optional), essay, letters of recommendation and interviews (professional and academic) scores.
+Approximately twenty (20) full-time students will be admitted into the MAT program each year.